Cate-Lukner/csc221/midterm/README.md

 ## TASK 2

-To place the 10 most common source and dest words from all the files in each directory I created the following bash script:
+To place the 10 most common source and dest words from all the files in each directory I created the following bash script named find\_most\_common\_words.sh:
 ```bash
 #!/bin/bash